gregkim-aetna/documentdb-test/README.md

 Compass is MongoDB’s GUI for MongoDB.
 Instructions on how to install and use Compass are at [Compass.
 The GUI for MongoDB.](https://www.mongodb.com/products/tools/compass).

-You can connect to a DocumentDB database through an SSH tunnel with a connection string like the following:
+You can connect Compass to a DocumentDB database through an SSH tunnel with a connection string like the following:

 ```
 mongodb://your-username:your-password@127.0.0.1:27017?ssl=true&directConnection=true